100 Florida Trails®

 Map link - Suncoast Trail

-End Points: From Lutz Lake Fern Road in Hillsborough County, through Pasco County, to Hernando County (US Hwy 98)
+End Points: From Lutz Lake Fern Road in Hillsborough County to SR 44 in Citrus County

 Nearby points of interest: Jay B. Starkey Wilderness Park, Weeki Wachee Springs State Park, Chassahowitzka Wildlife Management Area

 The SR 54 trailhead is about 2.5 miles from start of the Suncoast Trail.
 The trailhead has parking, picnic tables, fix-it station and porta-potties.
-Conveniently located across SR 54 is a shopping center with Suncoast Trailside Bicycles shop, food and beverage.
+Conveniently located across SR 54 is a shopping center with a Trek Bikes shop (formerly Suncoast Trailside Bicycles), food and beverage.
 Parking fee.

 Anderson Snow Park is located at about mile 23 along the trail, a short path (2/10 mile) links to parking and facilities.
 The park is a major area sports complex for softball and soccer.
 It also has parking, restrooms, picnicking, playground, and concession.
 Parking fee.